yguitton/training-material/topics/admin/tutorials/surf-research-cloud-galaxy/tutorial.md

   CO: Collaborative Organisation
 ---

-# Overview
-Using Galaxy via the SURF Research Cloud (SRC) allows researchers to start Galaxy instances on-demand and analyze their data in a secure environment following the General Data Protection Regulations (GDPR).
-The instance provides secure authentication, where users must have a SURF Research account prior to this tutorial, have set the SRAM authentication method, and connect an SSH key to their accounts.
-In case you are not familiar with SRC and need help in setting up your accounts, please follow the instructions on the [SURF Knowledge Base](https://servicedesk.surf.nl/wiki/display/WIKI/SURF+Research+Cloud)
+Using Galaxy via the {SRC} allows researchers to start Galaxy instances on-demand and analyze their data in a secure environment following the {GDPR}.
+The instance provides secure authentication, where users must have a SURF Research account prior to this tutorial, have set the {SRAM} authentication method, and connect an SSH key to their accounts.
+In case you are not familiar with {SRC} and need help in setting up your accounts, please follow the instructions on the [SURF Knowledge Base](https://servicedesk.surf.nl/wiki/display/WIKI/SURF+Research+Cloud)

 In this training the aim is to focus on:

-- Understanding how to start Galaxy on SRC
+- Understanding how to start Galaxy on {SRC}
 - Connecting the instance to the Pulsar catalog item
 - Attaching external volumes for storage

 Galaxy instances can be started and stopped on demand, depending on personal cases and requirements.
-Inside the SRC members should have access to all publically available catalog items.
-If you are not able to create a catalog item, please contact SURF servicedesk, servicedesk@surf.nl.
+Inside the SRC members should have access to all publicly available catalog items.
+If you are not able to create a catalog item, please [contact SURF servicedesk](mailto:servicedesk@surf.nl).

+> <agenda-title></agenda-title>
+>
+> 1. TOC
+> {:toc}
+>
+{: .agenda}

 # Prerequisites

-This tutorial assumes you are member of a collaboration in SRAM that has access to SRC and a wallet with budget in SRC with enough sources to create Galaxy and Pulsar catalog items.
+This tutorial assumes you are member of a {CO} in {SRAM} that has access to SRC and a wallet with budget in SRC with enough sources to create Galaxy and Pulsar catalog items.
 (For more information please refer to the [SURF Knowledge Base](https://servicedesk.surf.nl/wiki/display/WIKI/Budgets%2C+wallets%2C+contracts) You must have previous experience working with data inside Galaxy.

 # Starting a Galaxy instance inside SCR step-by-step

 ## Access the SRC

 The first and most important step is to have access to the SURF Research Cloud.
 Once you login to the [portal](https://portal.live.surfresearchcloud.nl).
 <img width="1472" alt="Screenshot 2024-12-11 at 08 51 59" src="https://github.com/user-attachments/assets/6207275f-9a25-41ca-89b6-4b7f3d043ae8" />
 <img width="1479" alt="Screenshot 2024-12-10 at 16 14 45" src="https://github.com/user-attachments/assets/1e8dcd44-4001-4451-9ee9-8d5957714ac5" />